NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

 ## Week 12.2

-**Prototype Presentations** / **Work Session**
+**Work Session**

-- Each group gets 8 minutes to present their prototype and 5 minutes feedback
+- Announcements
+  - Need to book Prusa Mini before using (currently offline, will update status)
+  - Ultimaker is available for booking (non-translucent materials)
+  - Can ask Linda for prints in transparent material

+- Resolve last issues
-- Get ready for Field Installation
+- Get ready for the desert!

 ### Homework – Week 12.2